DanielBandarica02/SOC-HomeLab/docs/00-architecture/design-decisions.md

 **Trade-offs explicitly accepted:**

 - VirtualBox **doesn't support native 802.1Q VLAN tagging** the way Proxmox or ESXi do.
 The "VLANs" from the diagram are implemented in VirtualBox as separate **Internal Networks**.
-Functionally equivalent from pfSense's perspective (it remains the only router between them), but conceptually they're not real VLANs — they're hypervisor-level isolated networks.
+Functionally equivalent from pfSense's perspective (it remains the only router between them), but conceptually they're not real VLANs, they're hypervisor-level isolated networks.
 - Lower performance than a Type-1 hypervisor.
 - More limited networking (no LACP, no SR-IOV, no 802.1Q trunks).